 - crime will not be deterred if the courts treat offenders with more respect than victims and witnesses.

-Our director is Guy Dehn, who is a barrister with a background in criminal law, consumer policy, whistleblowing and governance.
-Matt Hale leads the community engagement work and the hate crime projects, Geoff Tibbs is services manager, Rosie Beauchamp is strategy officer and Evelyn Oakley handles the admin.
-Richard Groves, Martin Kolar and Matthew Mauger are the IT experts behind the Self Evident app.
+The director of Just Evidence is Guy Dehn, a barrister with a background in criminal law, consumer policy, whistleblowing and governance.
+Matt Hale lead the community engagement work and the hate crime project, Geoff Tibbs was services manager, Rosie Beauchamp strategy officer and Evelyn Oakley handled the admin.
+Adam Evans, Richard Groves, Martin Kolar and Matthew Mauger are the IT experts behind the Self Evident app.

-Our trustees are Richard Barron (sociology), George Gross (defence solicitor), Andrea Parry (consultancy), Shonali Routray (regulation) and Anthony Heaton-Armstrong (chair and barrister & expert on witness evidence).
+The charity’s trustees were Richard Barron (sociology), George Gross (defence solicitor), Andrea Parry (consultancy), Shonali Routray (regulation) and Anthony Heaton-Armstrong (chair and barrister & expert on witness evidence).

 The Nuffield Foundation provided a three year start-up grant.
-Other trusts who have funded this work include the Allen Lane Foundation, the Hilden Trust, the Wates Foundation and the Wyseliot Trust.
+Other trusts who have funded the charitable work include the Allen Lane Foundation, the Hilden Trust, the Wates Foundation and the Wyseliot Trust.
 Individuals and organisations, including Google, provided welcome support.
-Thanks also to Mayer Brown who advise on intellectual property, privacy and corporate structures, Memset who host our website and Rufus Leonard who advise on our design and branding and incubate Just Evidence.
+Thanks also to Mayer Brown who advised on intellectual property, privacy and corporate structures, and Rufus Leonard who advised on our design and branding and incubated Just Evidence.